criblio/appscope/website/src/pages/docs/tls.md

       cacertpath: ''
 ```

-To connect AppScope to a LogStream Cloud instance *without* TLS:
+## Scoping Without TLS

+If you prefer to communicate in cleartext, connect to port 10091 instead of port 10090.

-1. Disable the `tls` element in `scope.yml`
+If it is enabled, disable the `tls` element in `scope.yml`.

-1. Connect to port 10091 on your Cribl.Cloud Ingest Endpoint
+If connecting to LogStream in Cribl.Cloud, no changes in LogStream configuration are needed.